Awkward Ivanka Trump Moments That Were Captured By Millions

 Ivanka Trump's dress malfunction overshadowed her women's empowerment trip to Colombia

 We've all had that unfortunate moment when you think you've got your look absolutely nailed, you walk outside, and a big gust of wind instantly undoes an entire morning of styling.
-But, hey, at least you weren't standing next to the vice president of Colombia in front of hundreds of international photographers.
+But hey, at least you weren't standing next to the vice president of Colombia in front of hundreds of international photographers.
 Such was the fate of Ivanka Trump when she set out on an official visit to Colombia to promote the Trump administration's Women's Global Development and Prosperity Initiative.

 That was one of the nicer ones.
 Jong-Fast also joked that Ivanka was "reforesting the Amazon one couture dress at a time."
-Writer Steve Silberman quipped, "Ivanka Trump Snared by Venus Fly Trap in Unfortunate Botanical Incident."
+Writer Steve Silberman also quipped, "Ivanka Trump Snared by Venus Fly Trap in Unfortunate Botanical Incident."

 During an interview on The View, Ivanka Trump's father said he'd date her

-Donald Trump's frequent comments about daughter Ivanka Trump's appearance and relative sex appeal have been fodder for media commentary since long before he entered the political sphere.
+Donald Trump's frequent comments about daughter Ivanka Trump's appearance and sex appeal have been fodder for media commentary since long before he entered the political sphere.
 Way back in 2006, Donald was on a different kind of campaign trail, hitting the talk show circuit to promote the first season of "The Apprentice."
-He and Ivanka appeared on "The View" and host Star Jones cut right into the awkwardness by asking what Donald would do if Ivanka were asked to pose for Playboy.
+He and Ivanka had appeared on "The View," and host Star Jones cut right into the awkwardness by asking what Donald would do if Ivanka were asked to pose for Playboy.

 "I don't think Ivanka would do that inside the magazine," Donald responded.
 "Although she does have a very nice figure.
 I've said that if Ivanka weren't my daughter, perhaps I'd be dating her.
 Is that terrible?"
 Ivanka kept a nervous smile while the hosts and audience laughed.
 Host Joy Behar compared him to Woody Allen.
 Ivanka just kept on nervously smiling.